-Brett Simpson was Group CEO and Executive Director of Low & Bonnar plc and is currently CEO designate for Fenner plc.
-Low & Bonar produce advanced, high-performance materials from polymer-based yarns and fibres.
-Fenner plc is a leading British-based manufacturer of industrial belting and other polymer-based products.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Brett Simpson was Group CEO and Executive Director of Low & Bonar plc and is currently CEO designate for Fenner plc.
+Low & Bonar (now part of Freudenberg Performance Materials) produce advanced, high-performance materials from polymer-based yarns and fibres.
+Fenner plc (now part of Michelin) is a leading British-based manufacturer of industrial belting and other polymer-based products.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index.

 In this interview, Brett highlights the critical importance of trust as a foundation for leadership and the ultimate success of an organisation.